 Issues

-Whether the IBP had legal standing to file the petition.
+- Whether or not the petitioner (IBP) has legal standing to file the petition.

-Whether the deployment violated constitutional provisions on civilian supremacy and the civilian character of the PNP.
+- Whether or not the calling of the armed forces (Marines) to assist the PNP in joint visibility patrols violates the constitutional provisions on civilian supremacy over the military and the civilian character of the PNP.

 Ruling